gabrielss2406/EloDrinksWeb/README.md

 # Elo Drinks Web
-Frontend of the Elo Drinks project developed in nextjs.
+Frontend of the Elo Drinks project developed in Nextjs.

 To run this project locally ou will need the [backend project](https://github.com/markinh00/EloDrinksBackend)